We have all experienced it – the new furniture we were so excited about begins to fade, crack, or fall apart after only a few years.

 Mortise and tenon joints are more difficult to spot, so you may need to ask if they were used on the furniture.

 Does it use Dowels?

 Dowels are another type of joint used to combine pieces of wood at right angles.
-It has similarities to mortise and tenon joints, and it is often used to help reinforce wooden joints.
+It is similar to mortise and tenon joinery, and it is often used to help reinforce wooden joints.